 In the archives of Hattusa, Walwara mainly appears in two treaties that define borders of Tarhuntassa.
-While in CTH 106, the southern border of Tarhuntassa is defined only by a sentence "towards the enemy country : Walwara and various addictions"; In Bo 86/299, a precision effort was made by the replacing it with four new sentences: "towards Usawala"; "Towards Hawaliya"; "Towards the sea"; "Towards the border district of the city of Parha".
+While in CTH 106, the southern border of Tarhuntassa is defined only by a sentence "towards the enemy country : Walwara and various dependencies".
+In Bo 86/299, a precision effort was made, Walwara is "Towards Hawaliya".

-Under Hattusili III is Walwara with Hawaliya, in a list of cities in conflict with the country of Lukka.
-The towns listed, those abandoned to the men of Lukka in a second offensive, are mostly places near the sea, common to the border towns of Tarhuntassa: Walma, Wattaruwa, ..., ..., Nahita, Sallusa, ..., Sanhata , Surimma, ..., Walwra, Hawaliya, ..., Inassa.
+Under Hattusili III Walwara is with Hawaliya, in a list of cities in conflict with the country of Lukka.
+The towns abandoned to the men of Lukka in a second offensive are mostly places near the sea, common to the border towns of Tarhuntassa: Walma, Wattaruwa, ..., ..., Nahita, Sallusa, ..., Sanhata , Surimma, ..., Walwra, Hawaliya, ..., Inassa.

 The place name "Walwara" is phoneticaly near of “Alara” which is a coastal river to the south coast of Turkey, east of Antalya.
 Further upstream is a Seljuk caravanserai of the 13th century, topped by a ruin fortress accessible by a tunnel of 120 steps.
 If the dating of the caravanserai is no doubt, that of the castle at the top seems earlier.